 If you are already working in the software industry, please contact the computer science fundamentals certificate program director, Sheila Oh (email@example.com) to discuss your options.

-Once admitted to the program, you will receive an email and mailed letter from Graduate Admissions, welcoming you to the program, and asking you to confirm your admission to the certificate program.
+Once admitted to the program, you will receive an email from Graduate Admissions, welcoming you to the program, and asking you to confirm your admission to the certificate program.
 You have two weeks to confirm your admission.
 If you do not confirm by that deadline, your space in the program may be given to a student on the wait list.
 If you have any questions on confirming your admission, you may contact Graduate Admissions.

 You must confirm your admission to the program before you’re able to register for classes.
 Boot camp class registration will be handled by the department (a survey will be sent out where you can indicate your class time preference).
 Registration for fall (and the remaining certificate courses) are the responsibility of the student and will completed via SU Online.
 Please note that confirmation in the program guarantees a spot in the boot camp and certificate courses.